 Although they may appear unprofessional, this style doesn’t always mean solely poor work.
 In some cases, it’s characterized by an intentionally rough and unfinished aesthetic, reminiscent of a sketch on the canvas of skin.
 While these tattoos may lack the refinement of professional work, they have a distinct charm and authenticity that resonates with those seeking a more drastic expression of self.

 But you don’t have to go to some kitchen-DIY artist for this type of tattoo, many professional artists are ready to realize such silly ideas more safely.
-DIY inking is usually the one that is the talk of the town and puts shame on professional hand-poke artists.
+DIYDIY stands for Do-It-Yourself inking is usually the one that is the talk of the town and puts shame on professional hand-poke artists.
 We advise you to avoid such ‘artists’ as much as you can, as they are unfortunately notorious for unhygienic working conditions.

 Where a Hand-Poke Truly Thrives: The Tebori Technique